ProfLehman/cs415_fall_2025/labs/lab-01-Import_Export_Access.md

 ---

-The purpose of this assignment is learn how import and export data with MariaDB.
+The purpose of this assignment is to learn how to import and export data with MariaDB.

-We will be using Microsoft Access (Windows Only) for this assignment.
+We will be using Microsoft Access (Windows only) for this assignment.
 You can use Microsoft Access in the Computer Labs (S175/177).

 See [office Portal](https://portal.office.com) to download Access on a Windows computer.